cloudogu/k8s-ops-ansible/README.md

 Supported Kubernetes versions: 1.11.3 (see `group_vars/all.yml`).

+For advanced topics (such as nfs, rook, external load balancer), see the `examples` folder.

 # Table of contents
 <!-- Update with `doctoc --notitle README.md`.
 See https://github.com/thlorenz/doctoc -->
 <!-- START doctoc generated TOC please keep comment here to allow auto update -->